Billericay: Governance

+Since major boundary changes in Essex for the 2010 general election, Billericay has been part of the Basildon and Billericay parliamentary constituency.
+The MP is Richard Holden of the Conservative Party.

-There are three tiers of local government covering Billericay, at parish (town), district and county level: Billericay Town Council, Basildon Borough Council and Essex County Council.
+There are three tiers of local government covering the town, at parish, district and county level: Billericay Town Council, Basildon Borough Council and Essex County Council.
 The town council has its headquarters at the Chantry Centre on Chantry Drive, which was purpose-built for the council in 2020 and also serves as a community centre.
 The town council has run a youth town council scheme since 1998, elected in schools around the town.

 Administrative history

-Billericay was historically a chapelry in the ancient parish of Great Burstead.
-The Billericay Poor Law Union created in 1835 gradually took on local government powers, becoming a rural sanitary district in 1872 which in turn became the Billericay Rural District in 1894, when a Great Burstead Parish Council was also created covering the parish which included the town.
+The town was historically a chapelry in the ancient parish of Great Burstead.
+The Billericay Poor Law Union, created in 1835, gradually took on local government powers, becoming a rural sanitary district in 1872; this in turn became the Billericay Rural District in 1894, when a Great Burstead Parish Council was also created covering the parish.
 The rural district covered a large area stretching as far as Brentwood and Pitsea.
-In 1934 most of the rural district was reconstituted as Billericay Urban District and the parish councils within the area were abolished.
-Three years later all the urban parishes within the district were united into a civil parish of Billericay.
+In 1934, most of the rural district was reconstituted as Billericay Urban District and the parish councils within the area were abolished.
+Three years later, all the urban parishes within the district were united into a civil parish of Billericay.

-The urban district, but not the parish, was renamed Basildon in 1955, although the council continued to be based at the Town Hall and adjoining offices in Billericay until the early 1960s when it moved into new premises in Basildon itself.
-In 1974 the Basildon Urban District was reconstituted as the modern Basildon district and the civil parish of Billericay was abolished, becoming an unparished area.
+The urban district, but not the parish, was renamed Basildon in 1955, although the council continued to be based at the Town Hall and adjoining offices in Billericay until the early 1960s, when it moved into new premises in Basildon itself.
+In 1974, through enactment of the Local Government Act 1972, the Basildon Urban District was reconstituted as the modern Basildon district and the civil parish of Billericay was abolished, becoming an unparished area.
 A new civil parish of Billericay was established in 1996, this time just covering the town itself rather than the whole Basildon district.

-Parliamentary

-Since major boundary changes in Essex for the 2010 general election, Billericay has been part of the parliamentary constituency of Basildon and Billericay.
-Since 2024 the MP has been Richard Holden of the Conservative Party.